goadesign/goa/docs/Streaming.md

 # Streaming Result

-goa makes it possible to define unidirectional server-side streaming where an endpoint can receive a payload and return a stream of results.
+goa makes it possible to define unidirectional server-side streaming where an endpoint can receive a payload and stream a sequence of results.
+The streamed results are instances of the same type.

-This document describes how to define a method to return a stream of result and what the code generator produces for the transport-independent and transport-dependent code.
+This document describes a method to stream a sequence of results and what the generator produces for the transport-independent and transport-dependent code.

 ## Design

 The [StreamingResult DSL](https://godoc.org/goa.design/goa/dsl#StreamingResult)
-can be defined on a method to setup an endpoint that returns a stream of result.
+can be defined on a method to setup an endpoint that streams a sequence of results. `StreamingResult` DSL has the syntax similar to the `Result` DSL.
-`StreamingResult` DSL has the syntax similar to the `Result` DSL.
+`StreamingResult` and `Result` are mutually exclusive: only one of then may be used inside a given `Method` expression.

 ```go
 var _ = Service("cellar", func() {